 It is thought to be a nickname of Therese Malfatti, one of Beethoven’s piano students.
 Despite being much older than her, Beethoven fell madly in love.
 He was invited to a dinner party at the Malfatti residence to meet her parents one evening, however he dropped a precious glass ball and broke it into a million pieces.
 Beethoven had drank too much wine that night and was unable to play “Für Elise”.
 Malfatti’s parents forbade him from ever seeing their daughter again.

 The famous Für Elise music score was only found among Malfatti’s possessions after she died in 1851 and was not published until 1867… 40 years after Beethoven’s death.

 2. Beethoven created his most beautiful music while deaf.

 Beethoven started losing his hearing in his twenties, and was completely deaf towards the end of his life.
 He composed some of his best work during that time, although tragically he couldn’t hear it being played.
 He even had to be physically turned around on stage to be shown the roaring applause in the audience because he could not hear it.

 On March 26, 1827, the last night of Beethoven’s life, an enormous thunderclap reverberated through the bedroom.
 Although deaf and comatose, Beethoven lifted his clenched fist like an army general’s salute.
 Seconds later, his arm fell back onto his bed.
 Moments later, Beethoven died.

 This channel offers a hand-picked selection of Beethoven’s most calming and relaxing pieces, beautiful music you can listen to while working and studying.

-Enjoy all Calm Radio free classical study and focus music channels in the Calm app available for iPhone, iPad, Android, Alexa, Roku, Sonos, Bluesound, Kindle, Apple TV, and many other mobile apps.
+Enjoy all Calm Radio free classical music, study and focus music channels in the Calm app available for iPhone, iPad, Android, Alexa, Roku, Sonos, Bluesound, Kindle, Apple TV, and many other mobile apps.